Danko Jones: 2020–present: Power Trio, Electric Sounds and Leo Rising

 Due to the COVID-19 pandemic, Danko Jones was forced to cancel their planned tour and later began writing and recording their tenth studio album.
 In March 2021, the band released "I Want Out", the first single and video from the studio album Power Trio, which was released in August 2021.
 The band toured and performed at festivals in support of the album between 2021 and 2022.
 Their eleventh studio album, Electric Sounds, was released in September 2023.
 The release was followed by the "Shake your City" tour in Europe in November/December 2023 and the "Guess who's back?" tour in March 2024 in Scandinavia.
 The band played at festivals in the summer and toured Spain, Portugal, Germany, and Austria in October as part of the "Good Times" tour.
-The band's latest studio album, Leo Rising, is set to be released on November 21, 2025.
+The band's latest studio album, Leo Rising, is released on November 21, 2025.
+The album was once again produced by Eric Ratz and continued the band’s established, riff-driven hard rock style.

+Several singles were released ahead of the album, including "What You Need" and "Everyday Is Saturday Night".
+The album also featured a guest appearance by guitarist Marty Friedman.

+Following the release, the band continued extensive touring activities.

+In 2026, Danko Jones remained active on the international touring and festival circuit.
+The band was confirmed for major festivals including Wacken Open Air 2026.

+The year also marked the band’s 30th anniversary.
+In interviews, frontman Danko Jones stated that the band does not place major emphasis on anniversaries, instead focusing on their continuous work as a live band.